Join My Academy For Just $4.99/Month!

 The first is Influence: The Psychology of Persuasion by Robert Cialdini.

-Dr. Robert Cialdini used his 35 years of evidenced-based research to determine exactly what makes people moved to take action.
+Dr. Robert Cialdini used his 35 years of evidence-based research to determine exactly what makes people move to take action.

 Hooked by Dir Eyal is a book that teaches marketers how to create user habits that stick and build products people come back to use again and again.